 The debugger permits the manipulation of register contents using any of the operators described in the following chapter.
 By default, these predefined names are accessed just like any other variables defined by the user or the application.
 Should the situation ever arise where the application defines a variable whose name conflicts with that of one of these debugger variables, the module specifier dbg may be used to resolve the ambiguity.
 For example, if the application defines a variable called cs then dbg@cs can be specified to resolve the ambiguity.
-The "dbg@" prefix indicates that we are referring to a debugger defined symbol rather than an application defined symbol.
+The "dbg@" prefix indicates that we are referring to a debugger defined symbol.